hprobertos/MeteoRun/README.md

 ## Powerups
 There are powerups that increases lives, increases points or reduces hits.
 Which powerups do this?
 Well it´s up to you to figure it out.

-You have all rights to use it as you wish, but I will be so grateful if you credit me for my hard work.
-Have fun!

 ## Compatibility
 This game was developed to run in Chrome navigator, it may run in other navigators such as Firefox or Edge, but it´s not recommend it.

 ## Credit
-This project can be used to inspire others and can be used for other purposes, with no cost or permisson needed, I only ask for a mention as the original creator.
+You have all rights to use it as you wish, but I will be so grateful if you credit me for my hard work.
+Have fun!